claresudbery/clare-wiki-ably/pages/think/code-princ/books/devops-handbook.md

 permalink: /pages/think/code-princ/books/DevOps-Handbook
 ---

+## Overview

+- pub 2016
+- 2nd edition 2021
+- by
+  - GENE KIM,
+  - JEZ HUMBLE,
+  - PATRICK DEBOIS,
+  - JOHN WILLIS,
+  - NICOLE FORSGREN

 ## Three Ways of DevOps

-- Originally came from The Phopenix Project!
-  - "The Phoenix Project presents the Three Ways as the set of underpinning principles from which all the observed DevOps behaviors and patterns are derived"
 - The core of the book outlines these three ways - summarised below
   - The First Way: The principles and technical practices of Flow
   - The Second Way: The principles and technical practices of Feedback
   - The Third Way: The principles and technical practices of Continuous Learning and experimentation
+- Originally came from The Phoenix Project!
+  - "The Phoenix Project presents the Three Ways as the set of underpinning principles from which all the observed DevOps behaviors and patterns are derived"

 ### First Way: Flow